RajatDM1/Useful-Git-stuff/README.md

-A list of useful git commands and utilities.n
+A list of useful git commands and utilities.